Nonuniqueness for a parabolic SPDE with $\frac{3}{4}-\varepsilon$-H\"older diffusion coefficients: Construction of approximate solutions and proof of Proposition 2.1

-\item[{\bf (c)}] $\{K^n\}_{n\geq 1}$ is also tight in $C([0,T]\setminus \CG_{\ep}, M_F(\R))$, and any of its limit points satisfies
+\item[(c)] $\{K^n\}_{n\geq1}$ is also tight in $C([0,T]\setminus \CG_{\ep}, M_F(\R))$, and any of its limit points satisfies

-\end{itemize} \end{lemma} \paragraph{Proof} {(a)} We will give the proof just for the tightness of $\{(U^n,V^n,K^n)\}_{n\geq 1}$ and the properties of its limit points, since the corresponding results for $\{(\tU^n,\tV^n)\}_{n\geq 1}$ and its limit points will follow along the same lines.
+\end{longlist} \end{lemma} \begin{pf} (a) We will give the proof just for the tightness of $\{(U^n,V^n, K^n)\} _{n\geq1}$ and the properties of its limit points, since the corresponding results for $\{(\tU^n, \tV^n)\}_{n\geq1}$ and its limit points will follow along the same lines.

+Recall the domination (\ref{eq0171}), where the laws of the upper bounds are independent of $n$.
+By this domination we immediately get that